AmingAndrei/violence.website/content/species/devils/stone_wyrms.md

 A defining characteristic of Stone Wyrms is the hollow structure of their bodies.
 Instead of functional eyes, they have empty eye sockets that expose the tubular, hollow nature of their entire form.
 The interior of their bodies is significantly darker than their exterior.

 Their cellular structure is carbon-based, but with a silicate exterior, forming an outer shell that gives them a rock-like appearance and texture.
-This composition is further enhanced by specialized chromatophores, allowing the organism to change colour to blend seamlessly with surrounding rock formations.
+This composition is further enhanced by specialised chromatophores, allowing the organism to change colour to blend seamlessly with surrounding rock formations.

 Unique Abilities